Classification & Types of Steel: The Ultimate Guide

 19. Boiler steel

-Boiler steel refers to the materials used in the production of superheaters, main steam pipes, and heating surfaces of the boiler fire chamber.
-The performance requirements of boiler steel include good welding performance, high-temperature strength, resistance to alkali corrosion, and resistance to oxidation.
+Boiler steel encompasses a specialized category of materials engineered for critical components in high-temperature and high-pressure environments, such as superheaters, main steam pipes, and heating surfaces within boiler fire chambers.
+The stringent performance requirements for boiler steel include excellent weldability, superior high-temperature strength, resistance to alkali corrosion, and exceptional oxidation resistance.

 20. Steel for welding rod